abuhabuh/flask-datadog-monitor/README.md

-# Progress

-DONE
-- App and DDog agent running and sending metrics
-- ErrorRate monitor prototype working
-- flask-datadog package working and usable by test app
-- route tagging is working and carries through to TF outputs

-TODO
-- Allow specification of just the monitors you want to default to
-- "trigger when metric is <above/below> the threshold <in total | on average | etc.> ...
-- test with different versions of Flask

-# Issues

-Need to be in the same venv as the target app we are generating for due to import dependencies. i.e. need to source venv of target app

 # Overview

 Utility for auto generating terraform monitor specifications from endpoints for a single service.

-## Running
+# Running

-### Running the test app service against a test DataDog
+## Running the test app service against a test DataDog account

 Assumptions
-- Test DataDog account is create and API Key is available
+- Test DataDog account is created; API and APP key are known

 Running
 1. Set DATADOG_API_KEY in env vars